 Consequently, North Western renumbered their workings on the 155 Rochdale to Shaw service as 15, the number already used by the joint operator, Rochdale C.T.
-This freed 155 which was then used for clockwise journeys, which were the ones mainly worked by North Western.
+This freed 155 which from September 26th 1966 was used for clockwise journeys, which were the ones mainly worked by North Western.

 Oldham converted the service to one-man operation from 29th December 1968, when the batch of six Leyland Panthers (172-177) had entered service.

 The terminus in Oldham had been in Ashworth Street (behind Central baths) for many years, but North Western opened a new garage and bus station off Clegg Street and the 153 and 155 moved there when it opened on 15th May 1966.
 It was one of the few service buses to use this bus station (the others were the North Western 160 and Hanson services to Huddersfield), otherwise it was principally long-distance routes.

 The bus station had a relatively short life, being closed with the merging of SELNEC Cheshire division (which was the remnant of the old North Western in Greater Manchester) with SELNEC Southern Division.
 The closure took place on 21st May 1973 and the 153 and 155 then terminated in West Street.